essexcountycouncil/essex-county-council-digital-manual/Design-system/Elements-and-Components/file-download.md

 		<p><span>PDF, 4.84 MB</span>This is used for any descriptions required for this downloadable file.</p>
 	</div>

-If we need to show multiple files it is recommended to have signposting to accessibilty concerns to apply to all files so to avoid unnecessary repetition.
+If we need to show multiple files it is recommended to have signposting, this identifies to impaired users that all documents may not be accessible.

 <div class="file-collection">
 	<h4>Related information</h4>